Running of the Bulls: Overview and Tips for Running with the Bulls at San Fermin

 The route is about 800 meters long and includes an uphill run in the beginning.
 The Running of the Bulls usually takes about four minutes and the bulls run an average speed of 15 miles per hour, but can sprint much faster at times.
 On any particular day of the festival, there are 2,000-3,500 runners, with many more festival goers watching the centuries old tradition.
 The running ends when all twelve animals reach the bullfighting ring at the end of the route.

-Running of the Bulls Video
+Running of the Bulls Safety

 The Running of the Bulls can be an exciting adventure, but runners should be educated about the risks of such adventure before they ever set foot on the Encierro route.
-According the the Council of Pamplona, there are between 200 and 300 injuries each year, most of which are not serious.
+According to the Council of Pamplona, there are between 200 and 300 injuries each year, most of which are not serious.
 Many of these injuries are caused by falls or are related to overcrowding of runners on the street.
-Since official injury record keeping in 1910, 15 runners have lost there lives in the streets of Pamplona.
+Since official injury record keeping in 1910, 15 runners have lost their lives in the streets of Pamplona.
 The most dangerous situations involve pileups of people and bulls that get separated from the rest of the back.
 Normally, the bulls instinctively follow each other with a herd-like mentality.
 The oxen are trained to lead the fighting bulls to the bullring and usually do so without problem.
 But a bad situation arises when a bull loses its footing and gets separated from the rest of the herd.
 On its own, one of the bulls is much more likely to target and go after runners, as well as turn around and run back toward the beginning of the route.

 More lives would have certainly been lost over the years had it not been for the excellent medical team assembled in Pamplona each year.
 Police and emergency services utilize the wooden fences to quickly get to injured runners as soon as they get hurt and immediately begin emergency treatment if necessary.
 Additionally, these fences have gaps for runners to escape the route if a bull goes rogue or for any other reason.
 My personal experience at the Running of the Bulls also showed me that runners tend to look out for each other and protect/tend to the injured as well.